A Service User Response to the Ministry of Justice’s Green Paper

 Commissioned by A4e in January 2011, consultations were designed and facilitated by User Voice with the aim of seeking the views of participants in response to the Coalition Government’s Green Paper: Breaking the Cycle.

-These will be used to inform and assist the response submitted by A4e as part of the Government’s consultation process.
+These consultations were then used to inform and assist the response submitted by A4e as part of the Government’s consultation process.

 Two focus groups were held: one in prison with current serving prisoners and one in the community with offenders who had experience of community sentences.
 The groups were facilitated by User Voice staff who themselves have experience of the criminal justice system.